Dogs That Cannot Touch Each Other

 Dogs That Cannot Touch Each Other is an art installation created by Chinese artists Sun Yuan & Peng Yu in 2003.
 The installation consists of a series of enclosed treadmills, each with a pair of American Pit Bull Terriers placed facing each other.
 The treadmills are turned on, causing the dogs to run towards each other but never allowing them to make physical contact due to the transparent barriers.

 The piece sparked significant debate and criticism regarding animal cruelty and ethical treatment of animals in the name of art.
-As a result, the exhibition was canceled in several locations, most notably the Guggenheim Museum.
+As a result, the exhibition was cancelled in several locations, most notably the Guggenheim Museum.

 Installation

-The art installation comprises eight enclosed, nonmotorized treadmills, each with an American Pit Bull Terrier obtained from a provincial breeding and training institute for fighting dogs.
+The art installation comprises eight enclosed, non-motorised treadmills, each with an American Pit Bull Terrier obtained from a provincial breeding and training institute for fighting dogs.
 The dogs were brought to the Beijing art space in separate limousines, with human trainers ensuring their separation due to territorial and aggressive tendencies.
 The dogs are positioned facing each other and harnessed in place before the treadmills are activated.
 The dogs unsuccessfully attempt to run towards each other, exhausting themselves in the process.
 The performance is structured into three seven-minute segments, alternating between running and rest, aiming to emulate human athletic competition and establish an equivalence between human and animal sports.

 The preparation of the dogs for the running was described as integral to the overall spectacle of Dogs That Cannot Touch Each Other.
 In the intermission, human trainers took meticulous care of the dogs, providing water and massaging them to relax their muscles, treating the dogs with the same level of attention as star athletes, as explained by scholar Meiling Cheng.
 According to Yu, the dogs were examined by veterinarians before and after the performance.
 The primary objective was to establish an equivalence between human and animal sports by employing dogs specifically bred for aggression, using them as a prop to comment on human savagery.
 Cheng notes that the machines used in the performance were deemed highly effective for training fighting dogs, with the dogs' regular coach going on to purchase four treadmills from the artists after the conclusion of the show.